Who we are

 As an offering of gratitude to the dharma Tina, along with Stephen Snyder, wrote the book, Practicing the Jhanas, which was later published by Shambhala.
 In 2007 Tina became the first Western woman authorized by Ven.
 Pa Auk Sayadaw to teach.

 After these life-changing experiences, at first Tina felt a strong pull to become a “cave yogi” and turn away from householder life to abide in the peace and bliss of Truth.
 However, over time, the possibility functioning from realization while living in the dynamism of the modern world became a more compelling life’s path.
 Tina then began participating in the Diamond Approach, a contemporary wisdom path designed for householders, that integrates the psychological and the spiritual into one continuum for living “in the world but not of it.”
+She has also been studied by Yale Neuroscience Lab for research on the effects of meditation on consciousness and the brain, has been featured in “Awakening Women”, Non-duality Magazine, and Conscious TV.

 Described as warm-hearted with a resonant presence, Stephen finds fulfillment in supporting students as they re-discover deeper inherent authenticity in the unfolding of their true nature.
 This deepening authenticity leads to a more profound, experiential knowing with greater refinement in everyday life.